 After the Dragonfly crashes, its crew came out fully armed, only for Reeve to arrive with reinforcements in an armoured truck that’s later called a “Shadowfox.”
 Oh no, writers, don’t worry, the Metal Gear Solid inspiration blends in seamlessly.
 With the WRO now here in force, the attack on Kalm seems to have broken up, and we cut ahead to find Vincent lounging around, just waiting for Reeve to give him more inevitable orders.
 Sure enough, word comes in that Edge is under attack – the first time the city has been named outside of the short stories, as it happens, which was quite confusing for Kyle.

 This was the end of the game’s chapter.
 At the end of each chapter in DoC, you’re rated on your performance.
-Kyle and I usually ended with us getting a C in “Damage Sustained” and also a C in “Magic Casted,” since we never used magic at all (yes, it rewards you for wastefully using more magic rather than efficiently using less; admittedly, the alternative would be bad in its own way and frankly the entire category should have been eliminated).
+Kyle and I usually ended with us getting a C in “Damage Sustained” and also a C in “Magic Casted,” since we never used magic at all (yes, it rewards you for wastefully using more magic rather than efficiently using less; admittedly, the alternative would be bad in its own way and frankly the entire category should have been eliminated or replaced).
 You can see the rest of the categories in the attached screenshot.
 After this tally, you’re rated on your performance in secondary objectives, which in this mission included saving civilians, saving the girl from the prison crate, finding cardkeys and trying to keep the WRO from dropping dead around you.
 This side missions return gil directly to your pocket, so they’re worth at least half-heartedly attempting, no matter how distracted you might otherwise be.

 After the shopping trip, we were treated to an bridge cutscene between chapters, wherein a number of WRO soldiers, already in a firefight with the enemy, were suddenly ambushed from behind by a strange, mobile darkness.
 This won’t be explained for so long that you’ll probably have forgotten this scene by the time you get its explanation.
 The living darkness becomes especially confusing once the surviving soldiers come across a woman whom you might conclude was responsible for the darkness, but isn’t!
 The woman identifies herself as Rosso the Crimson, whom even the WRO sergeant seems to recognize as a Tsviet, which is going to seem strange in a few minutes.
 Rosso is voiced by Mary Elizabeth McGlynn, who features in a number of other products we’ve been seeing a lot of the resumes of Compilation of FFVII voice actors: Sailor Moon Crystal (Queen Metalia), Steven Universe (Priyanka Maheswaran), and Critical Role.
 As the WRO soldiers simply stand and stare, Rosso extends a long bladed weapon, teleports behind them and kills all the survivors in a single attack, muttering something about a place called “Deepground.”